 Welcome to In Focus Eyecare in Fort Mill.
 Dr. Andrea Neff and the In Focus Eyecare team strive to provide the finest in optometry services.
-We invite you to browse our website to learn more about our optometry services, and invite you to join our patient family by scheduling an eye exam appointment at our Fort Mill office.
+We invite you to browse our website to learn more about our optometry services and to join our patient family by scheduling an eye exam appointment at our Fort Mill office.

 In Focus Eyecare is a full service eye and vision care provider and will take both eye emergencies as well as scheduled appointments.
 Patients throughout the Fort Mill area come to In Focus Eyecare because they know they will receive the personal attention and professional care that is our foundation.
 Dr. Neff and our team are dedicated to keeping our patients comfortable and well-informed at all times.
 At In Focus Eyecare, we will explain every exam and procedure and answer all of our patient's questions.
 Additionally, at In Focus Eyecare, we will work with contracted medical and vision insurance providers to ensure good eye health and vision care for all of our patients.

 Our one-on-one approach to optometry makes Dr. Neff and the In Focus Eyecare staff the eye and vision care providers of choice in the Charlotte Metro/Fort Mill/Rock Hill area.
 In Focus Eyecare offers the following services: complete eye exams, contact lenses, glasses, glaucoma testing, pre- and post-operative care, corneal refractive therapy, and emergency eye care.
 For a complete list of services, visit our services page or call our office at 803-802-6522.

 At In Focus Eyecare, we are dedicated to providing high-quality optometry services in a comfortable environment.
 Call us at 803-802-6522 or schedule an appointment today online.